Frequently Asked Questions

 Will you send me a bill to let me know what I owe?

 After your appointment, you will receive an EOB that will tell you what you are responsible for.
-We receive the same letter within 20-30 days following your surgery.
+We receive the same letter within 20-30 days following your appointments.
 We will review each EOB carefully and charge your credit card with the amount that is determined by your insurance to be your responsibility.

 What is a deductible and how does it affect me?